roniemartinez/dude/docs/supported_parsers.md

 By default, Dude uses Playwright but gives you an option to use parsers that you are familiar with.
 It is possible to use parser backends like [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [Parsel](https://github.com/scrapy/parsel) and [lxml](https://lxml.de/).

-Here is the summary of supported features.
+Here is the summary of features supported by each parser.

 <table>
 <thead>